 - Employees are sometimes forced to exercise their stock options.
-These forced exercises are usually results of job termination and mergers and acquisitions.10 We are interested in voluntary exercise records and therefore aim to exclude exercise records that represent forced exercise.
-As a result, we exclude all exercise records that were made 100 days before or after the employee's job termination date.
+These forced exercises are usually results of job termination and mergers and acquisitions.
+We are interested in voluntary exercise records and therefore exclude all exercise records that were made 100 days before or after the employee's job termination date.
 The 100-day period relates to the common practice that allows employees up to three months to exercise their stock options after they cease working in the company.
-We exclude 100 days preceding the job termination date to account for the case that the option exercise is part of a plan to cease working in the company. - The database includes stock options that were granted to service providers who are not employees of the company.11 We are interested in valuing employee stock options, and therefore exclude exercise records of non-employees from our sample. - In order to price stock options we need to estimate the standard deviation of the underlying stock-a component in setting the value of the state prices as demonstrated in Section 2.
+We exclude 100 days preceding the job termination date to account for the case that the option exercise is part of a plan to cease working in the company. - In order to price stock options we need to estimate the standard deviation of the underlying stock-a component in setting the value of the state prices as demonstrated in Section 2.
 We use historical volatility as a proxy of the underlying asset's standard deviation.
-As a result, we only relate to options that were granted while the underlying security was traded, and exclude exercise records in case the grant date occurred prior to the company's IPO
+As a result, we